 Next Generation Diameter Signaling Controller

-BFX is the Next Generation Signaling Controller and Interface Gateway for 3G, 4G/LTE, 5G, IMS, Fixed, Wi-Fi, Number Portability, IT and M2M networks.
-BFX is a unique single-design software solution for DRA, DEA and interworking.
+The BroadForward Next Generation DSC (BroadForward DSC) provides intelligent routing and multi-protocol interworking for 3G, 4G/LTE, 5G, IMS, Fixed, Wi-Fi, Number Portability, IT and M2M networks.
+The BroadForward DSC is a unique single-design software solution for DRA, DEA and interworking.
 The service orchestration GUI allows users to freely combine protocols with on-board functions to setup advanced service scenarios, without the need for scripting or development.